|

 Before you print this dulce de leche cortada recipe, there are two more things you should know:

-1. Use whole milk, if you don’t have whole milk, use a combination of heavy cream and milk.
-It won’t curdle as well if it’s non-fat.
+• Use whole milk; if you don't have whole milk, use a combination of heavy cream and milk.
+It won't curdle as well if it's non-fat.

-Now that you know everything you need to know about how to make dulce de leche cortada it is time to print the recipe.
+Now that you know everything you need to know about making dulce de leche cortada, it is time to print the recipe.

 To print the recipe, click the print button below.
 Want to save this recipe for later?
-All you have to do is use the share button to pin it for later, Mix it or add it to your Yummly account.
+All you have to do is use the share button to pin it for later.

 Dulce de Leche Cortada Recipe